The HP Spectre Folio is a leather-clad laptop that's luxurious

 The HP Spectre Folio is a sensual experience.
 By wrapping an incredibly thin laptop in a full-grain leather shell, HP has made a PC whose look, feel, and smell will evoke classic, covetable objects like a bomber jacket, a handbag, or a leather football or baseball.
 You’ll find yourself responding to the Spectre Folio in the same way—and then fighting it, as if it were wrong to react like that to a PC, even if it’s also one of the first super-efficient Amber Lake laptops we’ve seen.

 I had the same struggle during my sneak peek at the Spectre Folio ahead of its announcement Monday morning in New York City.
 I couldn’t take my hands off of it, and it felt great on my lap, too.
 Yet it felt like HP broke some rule.
 Keep reading, though, and you’ll see that the Spectre Folio is a really interesting PC, as well as a potentially covetable object.
+(Read about the crack team of HP and Intel engineers who designed it.)
 It’s available for pre-order starting October 1 at Best Buy and HP, with a starting price of $1,300.
 See below for full details on prices, specs, and features.

 About the full-grain leather shell